QUESTIONS AND ANSWERS

 How long have you been in business?

-In addition to the Elliott Wave Principle, do you also employ the NeoWave or the Harmonic Elliott Wave Theory?
+In addition to the highly modified Elliott Wave, do you also employ the NeoWave or the Harmonic Elliott Wave concepts?

 The NeoWave Theory is based on the Elliott Wave Principle.
 However, in my opinion, the author made it too inflexible and complex to apply in real time.

-Regarding the Harmonic Elliott Wave, it has some useful practical implications related to the impulse waves.
+The Harmonic Elliott Wave has some useful practical implications related to impulse waves.

 What types of price charts do you work with?